 Authentic Happiness: Using the New Positive Psychology to Realize Your Potential for Lasting Fulfillment

 Seligman is considered the father of the positive psychology movement.
 What I appreciate most about Authentic Happiness is that Seligman provides practical methods for increasing one’s level of happiness based on decades of research in the field.

 Seligman demonstrates that lasting fulfillment is found not in fleeting pleasures but in cultivating our natural strengths.
 Perhaps you’ve heard about the research on the benefits of maintaining a gratitude journal.
 This book is one of the first I’m aware of that highlighted this research.

-I wrote a guide on happiness, inspired by this book.
+I wrote a guide to happiness, inspired by this best personal development book.